ppreeper/odash/README.md

-# odash
+# Odoo Cluster Admin Shell

-Odoo Administration Shell
+This repository allows you to use ansible as a sysadmin tool to deploy Odoo cluster setups.